-In accordance with paragraph 4(c) of Part VII of the VA and paragraph 4(c) of Part VIII of the VA any additionally planned activities that are identified after the submission of the annual declaration of anticipated activities should be declared not later than five days before the activity begins.
-In practise many such additional activities declarations are not made in a timely manner and in many cases are only identified when the relevant annual declaration of past activities is received or during an inspection.
-The lack of such timely declarations can impact inspection planning; hence, any such additionally planned activities should be declared in a timely manner.
-If additionally planned activities which have already commenced are identified by the State Party these should be declared without delay.
+In accordance with paragraph 4(c) of Part VII of the VA and paragraph 4(c) of Part VIII of the VA any additionally planned activities that are identified after the submission of the annual declaration on anticipated activities should be declared not later than five days before the activity begins.
+In practise many such additional activities declarations are not made in a timely manner and in many cases are only identified when the relevant annual declaration on past activities is received or during an inspection.
+The lack of such timely declarations can impact inspection planning; hence, any such additionally planned activities which have already commenced are identified by the State Party these should be declared without delay.